Pasdeloup Orchestra: Principal conductors

 André Caplet was the deputy chief conductor from 1922 to 1925.
 Since 1990, the orchestra has not had a permanent principal conductor and has been run by a committee; from 2000 this has been chaired by the violinist Marianne Rivière.
 Patrice Fontanarosa is the current artistic advisor for the orchestra, while Jean-Christophe Keck oversees the direction of the Offenbach concerts.
-Conductor Wolfgang Doerner has regularly lead the orchestra each season since 1987.
+Conductor Wolfgang Doerner has regularly directed the orchestra each season since 1987.